cunhapaulo/marpstyle/README.md

 # Available Themes

-### Below are some examples of available themes. <br> Click on the picture to open a PFD example.
+### Below are some examples of available themes. <br> Click on the picture to open a corresponding PDF example.

 - ### SOCRATES theme in honor of Σωκράτης (469–399 B.C.E.)
   [![](img/socrates.png)](examples/example-socrates.pdf)